subhk/FeastKit.jl/docs/zero_to_feast.md

 ---

-## 1) Mental Model: What is FEAST?
+## 1) Mental Model: What is Feast?

-- FEAST finds eigenvalues in a region you choose — not all eigenvalues at once.
+- Feast finds eigenvalues in a region you choose — not all eigenvalues at once.
 - You provide a search interval `[Emin, Emax]` (real) or a circle `(center, radius)` (complex).
-- FEAST integrates resolvent operators along a contour to filter eigenvalues inside the region.
+- Feast integrates resolvent operators along a contour to filter eigenvalues inside the region.
 - It scales well for large problems and works with dense, sparse, and matrix-free operators.

-When to use FEAST:
+When to use Feast:

 - You know where the eigenvalues of interest live (e.g., “smallest 10”, “near 0”, or “inside this circle”).
 - Your matrix is too large for full eigen-decomposition.